greyhammer/SPT-Mods/README.md

 4. Launch Single Player Tarkov like normal
 5. Profit??

+ALso, We made a script for launching the server and launcher in one click.
+`SPT.bat` - you will need to edit the file and adjust the first 2 lines to point to your Single Player Tarkov folder.
+After editing and saving, you can just double click that `SPT.bat` file The server and launcher will start, after server window says happy playing, then refresh the launcher and it should connect.

 Current Mods
 * TheBlacklist version: 1.1.0 by: Platinum loaded
 * NoDiscardLimit version: 1.0.0 by: Skwizzy loaded